kensiprell/ktorio.github.io/quickstart/guides/ssl.md

 }
 ```

-If everything went well, Ktor should be listening on port 8889 in HTTP and listening on port 8890 in HTTPS.
+If everything went well, Ktor should be listening on port 8889 for HTTP and listening on port 8890 for HTTPS.

-## Option2: With Docker and Nginx as reverse proxy
+## Option 2: Docker and Nginx as a Reverse Proxy
 {: #docker}

-When using Docker with multiple domains, you might want to use the [nginx-proxy] image and the [letsencrypt-nginx-proxy-companion]
-image to serve multiple domains/subdomains in a single machine/ip and to automatically provide HTTPS, using let’s encrypt.
+When using Docker with multiple domains, you might want to use the [nginx-proxy] image and the [letsencrypt-nginx-proxy-companion] image to serve multiple domains and subdomains on a single machine/IP and to automatically provide HTTPS using Let’s Encrypt.

-In this case you create a container with NGINX, potentially listening to port 80 and 443, an internal network
-accessible only between containers so nginx can connect and reverse proxy your websites (including websockets),
-and a NGINX companion handling the domain certificates by introspecting the configured Docker containers.
+In this case you create a container with Nginx, potentially listening on port 80 and 443, an internal network accessible only between containers so Nginx can connect and reverse proxy your websites (including websockets), and an Nginx companion handling the domain certificates by introspecting the configured Docker containers.

 [nginx-proxy]: https://github.com/jwilder/nginx-proxy
 [letsencrypt-nginx-proxy-companion]: https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion

-### Creating a internal docker network
+### Creating an Internal Docker Network

-The first step is to create a bridge network that we will use so nginx can connect to other containers
-to reverse proxy a user's HTTP, HTTPS, WS, and WSS requests:
+The first step is to create a bridge network that we will use so Nginx can connect to other containers to reverse proxy a user's HTTP, HTTPS, WS, and WSS requests:

 ```bash
 docker network create --driver bridge reverse-proxy
 ```

-### Creating an Nginx container
+### Creating an Nginx Container

-Now we have to create a container running NGINX doing the reverse proxy:
+Now we have to create a container running Nginx doing the reverse proxy:

 ```bash
 docker rm -f nginx